 Breakthrough therapy designation is reserved for drug or biologic products that are intended to treat serious conditions and for which preliminary clinical evidence indicates that the candidate may demonstrate a substantial improvement on one or more clinically significant endpoints over currently available therapies.
 The benefits of receiving the designation include additional guidance from FDA throughout the development process, assistance with designing clinical trials, and coordination with FDA senior managers and experienced review staff.
-We plan to seek breakthrough therapy designation for both AL001 and AL002.
-However, we have not received breakthrough therapy designation or have qualified for expedited development, and no assurance can be given that we will.
-Even if we qualify for breakthrough therapy designation or expedited regulatory review and approval or necessarily increase the likelihood that we will receive FDA approval.
+We plan to seek breakthrough therapy designation for both AL001 and ALZN002.
+However, we have neither received breakthrough therapy designation or expedited development, and no assurance can be given that we will.
+Even if we qualify for breakthrough therapy designation or expedited development, it may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that we will receive FDA approval.